 I joined The Mission to Seafarers in 1999, as Port Chaplain in Rotterdam, at the same time I was studying Maritime Law at Erasmus University.
 I was posted to Dubai in 2002, where I took charge of maritime ministry in the United Arab Emirates and was regional director for the Mission in the Middle East.
 In 2011, I moved Hong Kong with my wife, to become Senior Chaplain.
 In January 2014, I was then appointed Regional Director, East Asia, for the Mission, and continue my work in Hong Kong alongside this.
 Before working for the Mission, I gained a degree in Biology and Genetics in London, worked for a pharma company, then returned to university in 1988 to study Theology in Nottingham.
 It was after this that I was ordained in the Diocese of Worcester, serving as curate in Dudley, West Midlands (1991-94), and vicar of St. Mary’s, Hurst Hill, near Wolverhampton, (1994-99).

-I joined the Mission in 2016 as Port Chaplain for Wellington and Regional Director for Oceania, after I retired from the New Zealand Army.
-I have a passion for chaplaincy and am currently completing a Master of Chaplaincy degree in Otago, which I helped to develop.
+I joined the Mission in 2016 as Port Chaplain for Wellington and Regional Director for Oceania, after I retired from the New Zealand Army where I served as a Chaplain.
+I have a passion for chaplaincy, justice and advocacy work, and education.

 I began ministry with the Mission in October 2018.
 At present, my responsibilities fall into two (complementary) aspects: Regional Director for Latin America and as Port Chaplain for Panamá.
 My role as Regional Director involves supporting and equipping our current port chaplains as they undertake their ministries.
 I also identify ports in Latin America where there is no pastoral or welfare support for seafarers.
 In my role as Port Chaplain of Panamá, I train volunteers to help with ship visiting and offering hospitality to seafarers, and help spread the word about the fantastic work our charity does.
 Before my roles here, I served as a parish priest in the dioceses of Oxford, Venezuela, Belize and Madrid.